 Hypoxia is a pathological hallmark of cancer microenvironment.
 For decades, tumor hypoxia is known to be associated with solid tumor progression, treatment resistance, and patient mortality.
 However, the signaling pathways underpinning these malignant effects are unclear, and therapeutic strategies are poorly developed.
 Through cDNA microarray analyses, we have recently identified novel interaction / crosstalk between signaling pathways initiated by hypoxia and androgen, the prostate cancer driving hormone.
 This new information is guiding us to develop novel understanding in how prostate cancers progress to lethal diseases and acquire resistance to hormonal therapy in hypoxic conditions.

-Tomasz M. Beer, M.D., F.A.C.P., Professor and Division Head, is the Grover C. Bagby Endowed Chair for Prostate Cancer Research, Professor of Medicine, and Deputy Director of OHSU Knight Cancer Institute, an NCI-designated Cancer Center.
-Dr. Beer received his medical degree from Johns Hopkins School of Medicine, Baltimore, Maryland, in 1991;and completed his internship and residency in internal medicine and fellowship in Hematology and Medical Oncology at Oregon Health &Science University.
+Tomasz M. Beer, M.D., F.A.C.P., professor of medicine and Grover C. Bagby Endowed Chair for Prostate Cancer Research in the division of hematology & medical oncology, chief medical officer for the Cancer Early Detection Advanced Research Center, and deputy director of OHSU Knight Cancer Institute, an NCI-designated Cancer Center.
+Dr. Beer received his medical degree from Johns Hopkins School of Medicine, Baltimore, Maryland, in 1991; and completed his internship and residency in internal medicine and fellowship in hematology and medical oncology at Oregon Health & Science University.

 Dr. Qian has been a principal investigator and graduate faculty at OHSU Knight Cancer Institute and School of Medicine since 2010.
 He is primarily responsible for the research direction of the lab.
 Dr. Qian is a strong believer of the mechanism-based cancer treatment approach, in particularly through understanding the molecular genetics and biology of tumor hypoxia.